derrickpriebe/MLS-Players/Image Microservice/README.md

 #### Summary
-- This microservice is designed to provide image file location information to the program upon request.
+- This microservice is designed to provide image file location information to the program upon request per partner instructions for OSU CS361 Software Engineering class.

 #### Implementation
 - Microservice messaging is handled by ZeroMQ